Saiannadi/EDA-ON-INDIAN-CRUDE-OIL-PRICES/README.md

 ```bash
 pip install matplotlib pandas plotly
 ```
-## Usage
+## Usage:

   1.Clone the project repository.

   2.Navigate to the project directory.

   3.Run the EDA script.